Tap-Payments/gosell-js-client/README.md

 ### Tokenize the Google Pay™ Payment Data

-**Note**: Only we will mention hwo you can tokenize payment data in case you are going to use Google Pay™ directly without using checkout SDK, because in case you are going with out Checkout SDK, you will not need to do that.
+**Note**: Only we will mention hwo you can tokenize payment data in case you are going to use Google Pay™ directly without using Tap JS Checkout library, because in case you are going with out Tap JS Checkout library, you will not need to do that.

 - Once you have received the payment data from Google, you then need to tap.company’s endpoint for tokenizing the encrypted payment data; you can find